aryananand0/RECAP-Project/README.md

-Project Proposal: Disaster Damage Project
-(DDP)
-Problem Statement and Motivation
-After a major disaster, responders urgently need to know which buildings are safe, damaged, or destroyed.
-Field surveys are slow, dangerous, and resource-intensive, often taking days when decisions are needed in hours.
-Satellite imagery is available rapidly, but raw pre- and post-event photos are not directly actionable.
-Human analysts can interpret imagery, but scaling this work is difficult during emergencies.
-The gap is a tool that can automatically convert pre- and post-disaster satellite image pairs into actionable, building-level assessments.
-A successful system should assign each building a damage category (no, minor, major, destroyed), provide calibrated confidence scores, and present the results in an intuitive map interface.
-This would allow emergency managers to quickly filter for high-risk buildings, generate inspection queues, and download results for use in planning.
-Our project will build a small end-to-end prototype.
-The core deliverable is an image-only model trained on public xView2 data, paired with a minimal Streamlit application where users can interact with predictions on a map.
-We will focus on calibration and interpretability so that the system produces not only predictions but also confidence measures and visual explanations.
-Related Work
-● xBD / xView2 Dataset: Gupta et al. (CVPRW 2019) introduced the xBD dataset, which contains paired pre- and post-disaster imagery with building polygons and four ordinal damage labels.
-It has become the benchmark for automated disaster damage assessment and enables event-level splits for testing generalization.
-● Siamese Networks for Change Detection: Daudt et al. (ICIP 2018) demonstrated that Siamese architectures with shared encoders improve classification on paired imagery tasks.
-This approach is widely used in xView2 baselines and provides a practical foundation for our prototype.
-● CrisisMMD: Alam et al. (ICWSM 2018) released a dataset of disaster-related tweets labeled for information type.
-While our MVP is image-only, this motivates a stretch goal: experimenting with simple text fusion to re-rank ambiguous predictions using social media signals.
-Initial Hypotheses
-● H1.
-A simple image-only Siamese ResNet-18 will achieve macro-F1 ≥ 0.60 on a held-out
-event split, with most confusions occurring between minor and major damage classes.
-● H2.
-Applying temperature scaling to model logits will reduce Expected Calibration Error (ECE) by at least 30% compared to the uncalibrated baseline, resulting in more reliable thresholding in the demo app.
-● H3 (Stretch).
-Adding a lightweight re-ranking step with tweet embeddings for one event will improve Top-K recall for the most severe damage categories.
-Goals and Scope
-● Data Preparation: Generate 224–256 px chips centered on building footprints from xView2.
-Split by event to avoid leakage and compute class balance.
-● Baseline Model: Train a Siamese ResNet-18 on pre/post chips using class-weighted cross-entropy and basic augmentations.
-Track per-class precision, recall, and F1.
-● Calibration & Explainability: Apply temperature scaling on validation logits and report calibration curves.
-Produce Grad-CAM overlays to highlight image regions that drive predictions.
-● Demo Application: Build a minimal Streamlit app with a Leafmap/Folium map.
-Users will see color-coded building polygons, select events, adjust a confidence slider, and click to view pre/post chips, predicted labels, and optional Grad-CAM overlays.
-Export buttons will allow CSV/GeoJSON downloads.
-● Stretch Goals (time permitting): Add an inspection queue sorted by severity × confidence, and experiment with late fusion using tweet embeddings.
-● Out of Scope: No live satellite tasking or operational claims.
-The deliverable is a reproducible classroom prototype, not a production service.
+# Disaster Damage Project (DDP)

+Turn paired **pre** and **post** satellite images into **building-level damage labels** with **calibrated confidence**, then present the results on a clear, clickable map for triage.

+---

+## Problem statement and motivation
+After a disaster, teams need a fast view of which buildings are likely safe, damaged, or destroyed.
+Field surveys are slow and risky.
+Raw satellite images are not directly actionable.
+This project builds a compact pipeline that converts pre and post image pairs into building-level damage categories with usable confidence, and exposes the results in a simple map that non-technical users can navigate.

+---

+## Data and task
+- **Dataset**: xView2/xBD style pairs with building footprints and four labels: **no, minor, major, destroyed**
+- **Chips**: small image crops (for example 256×256 px) centered on each building, taken from both **pre** and **post** images
+- **Split**: by **event** to avoid leakage between train and test

+---

+## Approach (MVP)
+- **Model**: Siamese ResNet-18 on pre and post chips with shared weights
+  - Combine features as `[f_pre, f_post, |f_pre − f_post|]`
+  - Loss: class-weighted cross-entropy
+  - Augmentations: flips, small rotations, light color jitter
+- **Calibration**: temperature scaling on validation logits, report ECE and a calibration curve
+- **Explainability**: Grad-CAM on the post branch for qualitative checks
+- **Demo app**: Streamlit with Leafmap or Folium
+  - Color-coded polygons, event selector, confidence threshold slider
+  - On click: show pre and post chips, predicted label, confidence, optional Grad-CAM toggle
+  - Exports: CSV and GeoJSON
+  - Load **precomputed** predictions for 1 to 2 events so the app runs smoothly on a laptop

+---

+## Initial hypotheses and goals
+- **H1**: Image-only Siamese baseline reaches **macro-F1 ≥ 0.60** on a held-out event split.
+Most confusions are minor vs major.
+- **H2**: Temperature scaling reduces Expected Calibration Error by **≥ 30%** relative to the uncalibrated model and yields steadier threshold behavior.
+- **H3 (stretch)**: A light re-ranking with tweet embeddings improves Top-K recall for major and destroyed at K in {20, 50} on one event.

+**Success criteria**
+- Macro-F1 near or above 0.60 on held-out events
+- Calibrated probabilities with predictable threshold behavior
+- Clean demo app that runs locally with precomputed predictions

+---

+## Architecture overview

+    User
+      ↓
+    Streamlit Frontend (map + UI)
+      - event selector, threshold slider
+      - popup: pre/post chips, label, confidence, Grad-CAM toggle ↓
+    Option A: direct Python call (simple local demo) streamlit_app.py → infer.predict_batch()
+      → outputs/predictions/<event>/{predictions.csv, buildings.geojson}

+    Option B: API boundary (optional)
+      streamlit_app.py → FastAPI /predict or /batch
+                        → Inference module (PyTorch)
+                        → returns GeoJSON + metrics JSON

+**Artifacts**
+- Model weights (.pt)
+- Chips (PNG 224–256 px) in `data/chips/{pre,post}/`
+- Index (parquet or csv) with paths, labels, coords, event_id
+- GeoJSON polygons and predictions.csv for the app

+---

+## Quickstart (local demo with precomputed predictions)
+1. Create environment and install requirements
+   `pip install -r requirements.txt`
+2. Generate chips and an index for one event
+   `python ddp/etl/make_chips.py --event <EVENT_ID>`
+3. Train baseline and save checkpoint
+   `python ddp/models/train.py --config experiments/exp001.yaml`
+4. Run batch inference to produce CSV and GeoJSON
+   `python ddp/models/infer.py --event <EVENT_ID> --ckpt outputs/checkpoints/best.pt`
+5. Launch the app
+   `streamlit run ddp/app/streamlit_app.py`

+---

+## Stretch (time permitting)
+- Inspection queue page ranked by severity × confidence
+- Late-fusion re-ranker using tweet embeddings on a single event
+- Small ablations: focal loss vs class-weighted CE, chip size sensitivity

+---

+## Out of scope
+No live satellite tasking, no production service, no operational claims.
+This is a reproducible classroom prototype.